top of page

 However, there is still one more piece of the puzzle.

 Solar PV panels are tested in ideal laboratory conditions.
-But the average home exists in the real world where constant exposure to UV light is impossible.
-And you’ll need to adjust your own calculations to reflect this.
+But the average home is in the real world, where constant exposure to UV light is impossible.
+Therefore, you’ll need to adjust your calculations to determine how many solar panels a home needs to reflect this.

 Below are some of the most important factors to consider when determining system size and potential energy production: